Candid B Cream: Uses and Side Effects

-- Yeast infection (external vaginal use only; there are Candid B pills for vaginal insertion, or oral treatments as well) — Symptoms include burning, redness, and swelling of the vagina and the vulva, pain when passing urine, pain during sex, soreness, and a thick, white vaginal discharge that looks like cottage cheese and does not have a bad smell.
+- Yeast infection (external vaginal use only; there is a pill form for vaginal insertion, or oral treatments as well) — Symptoms include burning, redness, and swelling of the vagina and the vulva, pain when passing urine, pain during sex, soreness, and a thick, white vaginal discharge that looks like cottage cheese and does not have a bad smell.

 Candid B is not very effective in for widespread fungal infections on the body.
 For those, you'll need to take oral anti-fungal medication.
 It is also not very effective at treating infections of the nails.

-For vaginal infections, Candid B can be applied on the outside of the vagina to relieve itchiness.
+For vaginal infections, the medication can be applied on the outside of the vagina to relieve itchiness.
 For the inside of the vagina, you'll need to treat it with vaginal anti-fungal preparations or oral anti-fungal medication.